drevesina51/Big_PP2/README.md

 ![introduse](https://github.com/drevesina51/images/blob/main/Screenshot_1.png)

-***NRNU MEPhI students*** - Zinoviev Philip, Samorodov Roman
+***NRNU MEPhI students*** - Zinoviev Philipp, Samorodov Roman

 ## Description

-**"Stribog"** is a cryptographic algorithm for calculating a hash function with an input data block size of 512 bits and a hash code size of 256 or 512 bits.
+**"Streebog"** is a cryptographic algorithm for calculating a hash function with an input data block size of 512 bits and a hash code size of 256 or 512 bits.

 ![encryption](https://github.com/drevesina51/images/blob/main/ea998544329ec16cb9434c929cd44f5f.jpg)

-### Concepts for constructing the hash function "Stribog"
+### Concepts for constructing the hash function "Streebog"

 * The new hash function must not have properties that would allow known attacks to be applied;